-“Amway” by Rich DeVos and Jay Van Andel, found at amway.com, is the mother of all mlm’s – which is one way of putting it.
+“Amway”, by Rich DeVos and Jay Van Andel, and found at amway.com, is the mother of all mlm’s – which is one way of putting it.

 Amway has been around longer than any other multi-level marketing business opportunity both on and offline, and they will most likely outlast them all despite their horrible past and present notorious reputation.

 All those people who have been stuck with garages full of crumbling Amway products may grudgingly agree with this if they didn’t return their unsold products.
 Many have complained of their return policy as being shady.

 Amway’s products are made in Michigan, India and China, yet they’ve been previously banned from doing business in China and other countries including India and parts of Europe.

 Some of the troubles Amway has brought on itself include a few lawsuits including the one in which Procter and Gamble got a settlement of $19.25 million in the 1990s due to distributors who spread rumors that the P&G CEO practiced Satanism and placed Satanic symbols on their products’ logos.

 Amway also settled for $45 million Canadian dollars with Canada on charges of tax evasion and customs fraud, and in 2010 they settled a class action lawsuit against them on charges of wire fraud, mail fraud, and being a pyramid scheme.
 The settlement was for $150 million dollars.
 These are just a few of Amway’s many legal problems worth mentioning.

 However, I’m sure you want to know if this is a business opportunity you should get involved in.
 The answer is a definite no. For one, the tactics they use are along the same lines as brainwashing and the atmosphere in the meetings can be described as cultish.